 Hence, we are populating the desired fields in our Excel file:

-And execute the .jar file with the excel file as a parameter.
+Execute the .jar file with the Excel file as a parameter.

 After this, we are ready to invoke the particular Soap service.